saa-ts-dacs/dacs/preface.md

 As a content standard, DACS is part of an ecosystem of interrelated and, in some cases, interdependent standards which support the process of archival description.
 Sometimes referred to as “companion standards,” these include structure standards, other content standards, and communication standards.

-### Records in Contexts (RiC)

-Following the draft release of its conceptual model in 2016, DACS and Records in Contexts (RiC) are now entering a period of coevolution.
-DACS provides supplemental and interpretive rules aimed at assembling the descriptive record from the data elements defined by RiC.
-These include the prescriptive aggregation of individual data elements (relating to the records and their creators both directly or indirectly) into fully descriptive records; specifying types of element aggregations to construct levels and modes of description; and rules on supplying accurate and consistent values including the use of external value standards such as controlled vocabularies and identities.

-Much of the 2018 revision of the Statement of Principles on Archival Description attempts to bring DACS in closer alignment with RiC.
-Of particular importance is the structuring of Principle 4, which outlines three entities that must be described: records, agents, and activities, as well as the relationships between them.
-This structure allows archivists to create more complex and networked representation of records, including both their content and context(s).
-As opposed to archival description represented as hierarchy, this network of linked entities and the relationships between them will allow for deeper understanding and discovery of records and their creators.

 ### Relationship to Other Descriptive Standards

 #### ISAD(G) and ISAAR(CPF)